therealmichaelberna/nokia.isam/README.md

 ```
 ansible_command_timeout : 150
 ```
 150 Seconds should be enough to complete a transmission of the complete configuration.
 As such it should also be enough for most other commands.
+(Note: cli_config pulls the entire flat config, so it can take 10+ minutes to execute for a highly populated OLT) Consider using cli_command instead if diff isn't needed.

    #### Sample Playbook
    ```